Bachelor of Science in Financial Economics

 • ECON 374 – Fundamentals of Financial Management

 • Core: Economics.
-Students must complete one of the following courses:
+Students must complete one of the following courses.
+Additional classes taken from this area will count as Upper Level Econ Electives.

 • ECON 320 – Elements of Quantitative Methods for Management